Link Search Menu Expand Document

 var propertyHandler = PropertyHandlerMapper.Get<Customer, CustomerAddressPropertyHandler>(e => e.Address);

-We recommend to use the PropertyHandlerCache class when retrieving the cached property handlers.
-This is to maximize the reusability and performance.
+Use PropertyHandlerCache when retrieving cached property handlers to maximize reusability and performance.

 var propertyHandler = PropertyHandlerMapper.Get<Customer, CustomerAddressPropertyHandler>(e => e.Address);